-Section 7.1 - New Employees/Transfers.
+Section 7.1 - New Employees/Transfers

-Newly hired employees, employees transferred into the bargaining unit, and employees appointed from the classification of Advanced EMT to Paramedic, must complete a probationary period of three hundred sixty-five (365) days.
+Newly hired employees and employees transferred into the bargaining unit must complete a probationary period of three hundred sixty-five (365) days.

 Employees appointed to the classification/rank of Lieutenant must complete a probationary period of one hundred eighty (180) days.

 The Employer shall have the sole discretion to evaluate the performance of the employee during the probationary period.